When You Want More

 Manual monitoring you can do yourself or with the help of a trademark attorney.
 It can be a slow and cumbersome process, involving the regular searching of numerous websites and databases.
 The goal of all this searching is to discover if marks similar to yours are in existence, or if unauthorized use of your mark has occurred.

-When monitoring your trademark, you’ll likely want to search sites such as:
+When monitoring your trademark, you’ll likely want to search sites and databases such as:

 - USPTO Official Gazette

 Additional web searches based on your mark’s niche and industry may also prove useful.
 Setting up Google Alerts will assist with this research.

 Trademark monitoring software does this work for you.
 It scrapes sites to find similar marks and sends you regular reports with the findings.

 When should I begin trademark monitoring?

 It’s a good idea to begin monitoring your trademark while your application is still working its way through the USPTO registration process and to continue for the life of your mark.

 If you start monitoring when your mark is in the application period—or perhaps even earlier, when it has common law trademark rights—you waste no time in keeping your mark unique and yours.